-The statute of limitations for PAGA claims is 1 year.
-The Private Attorney General Act lets California workers file lawsuits against their employer for violating labor laws.
+The statute of limitations, or window of time in which a person can bring a PAGA claim, is generally 1 year.
+The Private Attorney General Act lets California workers file lawsuits against their employers for violating labor laws.
 To do so, the workers have to follow pre-filing requirements.
 This all has to be done before the statute of limitations has expired.

 If the statute of limitations runs out, the PAGA claim will be dismissed.